-How a Moldy House Can Hurt Your Property Values
+How a Moldy House Can Devalue Your Home

 Mold.
 Just the word can inspire anxiety in even the most laid-back homeowner.
 Not only does mold affect your personal health and safety, but it can also directly impact the value of your property.
 Purchasing a house or a condominium is an investment, and to make sure it turns into a profitable one, avoiding mold should be at the top of your list of priorities.